manuelbarzi/neoland-bootcamp-202209/staff/xavi-grandes/my-project/doc/README.md

 - create unregister user logic
 - Test logic in server-side
 - Paint the screens in dark mode
+- Update text with language selector
+- Change showalert to toasters
 - ...

 __DOING__